On the stability analysis of perfectly matched layer for the elastic wave equation in layered media: Stability analysis of the PML model

-Since $\det(\mathcal{C}_1(s, k_x))$ is homogeneous of degree four, therefore the determinant $\mathcal{F}(s, k_x)$ is homogeneous of degree two. \end{proof} We can now state the result that shows that exponentially growing waves modes are not supported by the PML in a discontinuous elastic medium. \begin{theorem} Consider the PML \eqref{fou1} in a discontinuous elastic medium with the interface condition \eqref{int_fou} at $y = 0$.
+\revv{By Theorem \ref{thm_homogeneous} we know that the determinant $\mathcal{F}(s, k_x) = \det(\mathcal{C}(s, k_x))$ is a homogeneous function of degree two.
+Thus, we can now state the result that shows that exponentially growing waves modes are not supported by the PML in a discontinuous elastic medium.} \begin{theorem} Consider the PML \eqref{fou1} in a discontinuous elastic medium with the interface condition \eqref{int_fou} at $y = 0$.
 Let $\mathcal{F}(s, k_x)$ be the homogeneous function given in \eqref{eq:determinat_conditon}.
 If $\mathcal{F}(s, k_x) \ne 0$ for all $\Re{s} >0$ and $k_x \in \mathbb{R}$ and the PML Cauchy problem has no temporally growing modes, then there are no growing interface wave modes in the PML.
-That is $\mathcal{F}(s, \widetilde{k}_x) \ne 0$ for all $\Re{s} >0$ and $k_x \in \mathbb{R}$. \end{theorem} \begin{proof} The proof is identical to the proof of Theorem \ref{s0} with degree of homogeneity $n = 2$. \end{proof} The following theorem states that interface wave modes are dissipated by the PML. \begin{theorem} Consider the PML \eqref{fou1} in a discontinuous elastic medium with the interface condition \eqref{int_fou} at $y = 0$.
-If the PML Cauchy problem has no temporally growing modes then all stable interface wave modes, that solve $\mathcal{F}(s, k_x) =0$ for all $k_x \in \mathbb{R}$ with $s = \bm{i}\xi$, are dissipated by the PML. \end{theorem} \begin{proof} It suffices to prove that $\mathcal{F}(s, \widetilde{k}_x) =0$ implies $\Re{s} \le 0$ for all $k_x \in \mathbb{R}$, $\alpha \ge 0$ and $\sigma \ge 0$.
-We will split the proof into two cases, for $\alpha = 0$ and $\alpha >0$.
+That is $\mathcal{F}(s, \widetilde{k}_x) \ne 0$ for all $\Re{s} >0$ and $k_x \in \mathbb{R}$. \end{theorem} \begin{proof} The proof is identical to the proof of Theorem \ref{s0} with degree of homogeneity $n = 2$. \end{proof} The following theorem states that interface wave modes are dissipated by the PML, \sw{i.e., $\mathcal{F}(s, \widetilde{k}_x) =0$ implies $\Re{s} \le 0$ for all $k_x \in \mathbb{R}$, $\alpha \ge 0$ and $\sigma \ge 0$.} \begin{theorem} Consider the PML model problem \eqref{fou1} in a discontinuous elastic medium with the interface condition \eqref{int_fou} at $y = 0$.
+If the PML Cauchy problem has no temporally growing modes then all stable interface wave modes, that solve $\mathcal{F}(s, k_x) =0$ for all $k_x \in \mathbb{R}$ with $s = \bm{i}\xi$, are dissipated by the PML. \end{theorem} \begin{proof} We will split the proof into two cases, for $\alpha = 0$ and $\alpha >0$.

 Consider

 Since $\mathcal{F}\left({s}_0, k_x\right)$ has purely imaginary roots ${s}_0=\bm{i}\xi$, we must have

 for some $\xi\in\mathbb{R}$.
 Thus, if $\alpha=0$, then $s=-\sigma+\bm{i}\xi$ and $\Re{s}=-\sigma <0$, for $\sigma>0$.